GTK: GTK 3

-OpenVMS

-HP stated that their goal was to merge the needed OpenVMS changes into the GTK Version 1.3 development stream, however this never materialised.
-The latest version of GTK for OpenVMS is version 1.2.10.

 GTK 4

+Release of the first GTK 4 version was in December 2020.
+At the 2018 edition of DevConf.cz, Matthias Clasen gave an overview of the then-current state of GTK 4 development, including a high-level explanation of how rendering and input worked in GTK 3, what changes were being made to GTK 4, and the reasons for those changes.
+Examples of things that have become possible with GTK 4 were given as well.

-One of the cardinal novelties implemented during the GTK 4 development cycle (i.e. GTK 3.92, etc.) has been the removal of customization option for the user side (like individual keyboard shortcuts that could be set in GTK+ 2), the delegation of functionality to ancillary objects instead of encoding it into the base classes provided by GTK.
+One of the main changes made during the GTK 4 development cycle (i.e. GTK 3.92, etc.) was the removal of user customization options (like individual keyboard shortcuts that could be set in GTK+ 2), and the delegation of functionality to ancillary objects instead of encoding it into the base classes provided by GTK.
+Other changes include: